A Farmhouse Nursery Dresser Makeover

 Farmhouse Nursery Design Plans

-I talked a bit about the color decision in the design plan and Instagram, but, I was so torn about what color to paint it.
+I talked a bit about the dresser color decision in the design plan, but, I was so torn about what color to paint it.

 Most of the nursery was neutral.
-The rug, the crib, the rocker, the curtains.
+The rug (similar), the cribthe rocker, the curtains.
 Even the shiplap wall was a creamy off-white (Alabaster by Sherwin-Williams).

-I wanted to go bold.
+I wanted to go bold for a fun pop of color in the room.
 Which is terrifying to me when it comes to choosing paint.
-I like to stick to anything gray.
+Usually, I like to stick to something safer – like anything gray.

-I actually went with the darker of the two … MOSS ROSE!!
+I actually went with the darker of the two pink paint colors… MOSS ROSE!!

 You guys, I was seriously so nervous to see what this color would look like on the dresser.
 Would I hate it?